Tomorrow when you wake up, you will have to let go again.

 They are ready.
 And so are we.
 And the moment we remember that they were made for this– to go out and shine– is the moment our grip loosens with a little less fear and a little more peace.
 Our hands relax to open and offer back what was given us for a season.

-If it feels like they need you less all of a sudden, it’s because you were there, all those days when they needed you more than anything.
+If it feels like they need you less all of a sudden, it is because you were there, all those days when they needed you more than anything.

-Whether it’s preschool or fifth grade or freshman year– your job is the same as you take a breath and take a step back.
+Whether they stare in the face of preschool or fifth grade or freshman year– your job is the same as you take a breath and take a step back.

 Tomorrow in houses strangely lacking the din of summer togetherness, let us remember to pray not only for God’s protection over our children– but for His glory to be seen through them.

-Let their kindness be clear, their hope be sure, and their belonging be already established.
+Let their kindness be clear, their hope be sure, and their belonging to Him be deep in their bones.

 Let them come to us when they feel too much or not quite enough.